DogeisCut/ToggleStacker/README.md

 All parts will stack on each other.
 Most notable in the creature editor.
 - none / unstack / no
-No parts will stack on each other (except for limbs, spines, and other base parts), even vanillia stacking.
+No parts will stack on each other (except for limbs, spines, and other base parts), even vanilla stacking.
 Most notable in any outfitter.
 - default / deactivate / off / false /
 Parts will follow their vanilla/default behavior.